HeavyMetalAdmin/notes-website/_drafts/web-applications.md

     * JSESSIONID:
   * Can be installed after a browser performs a specific activity
   * Session IDs can also be transmitted via GET request

+## Same Origin Policy

+* Prevents JS from getting or setting properties on a resource coming from a different origin.
+* &nbsp;